PhilWaldmann/openrecord/docs/modify.md

 To modify data you could either [load records](./query.md) or change multiple records at once.

+But before you can start any operation you need to wait until the store is ready.
+To do so use the `store.ready()` method, which returns a `Promise` or accepts a callback as the first argument.
+All examples below will assume that the store is ready!

 # Create new records

 To create a new record you could either use `create()` or `new()` with `save()`